Communications by NHRIs/CSOs

 - Individual measures (IM)

-If the NHRI or NGO has updated information on IM, it should be included in the communication.
+If the NHRI or CSO has updated information on IM, it should be included in the communication.

-NHRIs and NGOs may wish to address the adequacy and effectiveness of the measures adopted/envisaged by the respondent state or available under existing domestic law and practice to provide individual redress.
+NHRIs and CSOs may wish to address the adequacy and effectiveness of the measures adopted/envisaged by the respondent state or available under existing domestic law and practice to provide individual redress.

 If the IM appear to require the prior adoption of general measures (e.g. a new law on reopening of proceedings or revision of the time limits for reopening), it is important to indicate this and provide a reasoned view on how such measures should be conceived.